 Depending on the time of year, Fernando de Noronha is excellent for surfing and is a common pastime among the lucky locals that live there.
-If you’re on the island between December and April, head to Praia da Cacimba do Padre beach that is regarded as one of the best surf spots on the island, thanks to its clean waters and tube waves.
-Just be aware that access to the beach is strictly prohibited between 8pm and 8am to protect the marine turtles during the hatching period, which is between December and June.
+If you’re on the island between December and April, head to Praia da Cacimba do Padre beach that is regarded as one of the best surf spots on the island, thanks to its clean waters and tube waves. during the hatching period tje access to the beach is strictly prohibited between 8pm and 8am to protect the marine turtles, which is between December and June.

 Rent a buggy

 Fernando de Noronha is a big island.
 And getting around everywhere on foot is not as easy as you would think.
 Tourists may rent a bike or a car.
 Yet the most fitting transport option for this tropical island is the dune buggy that can take on uneven trails that a car would find impassable.
 The buggy, which costs around R$120 (about $40) a day or more (much more during high-peak season such as New Year), allows tourists to visit rarely visited places and gives freedom to explore alone.